wuyichen24/system-design-interview/README.md

    - How to handle transactions?
 - Build an elevator system
 - Build a vending machine
+- Build a task management system - Trello
+   - Requirement
+      - User can move tasks from one lane to the other and move it back.
+      - This should have a state diagram with many end states.
+- Build a card game
+   - There should be more than one method of cards distribution such as even distribution, uneven distribution, etc.
+   - There are multiple situations which could be considered as a winning situation:
+      - One who finishes all his cards early.
+      - One who earns the maximum points at the last.

 ## Presentation
 | Topic | Source 1 | Source 2 |